Upcoming website maintenance, Tuesday, July 2, 2024, 5 - 8 p.m. PDT

 We encourage you to review Guide 5552 - Applying to Change Conditions or Extend Your Stay in Canada for instructions.

-International students are responsible for keeping their status valid in Canada at all times.
-If your study permit expires before completing your program, you must apply for a study permit extension prior to the expiration date if you wish to continue studying and maintain your status in Canada.
-Please be aware that the IRCC online application system operates on coordinated universal time (UTC) and not Pacific Standard Time (PST).
+Considering the graduation audit period (up to 6 weeks), it is recommended to apply for a study permit extension if there is insufficient coverage for this period after the completion of your program.
+Note that the IRCC online application system operates on coordinated universal time (UTC) and not Pacific Standard Time (PST).
 As such, your application must be submitted before midnight UTC on the specified date.

-Once you apply to extend your study permit and indicate that you would like to ‘study’ and that your current immigration status in Canada is ‘student’, the system will understand that you want to apply for a study permit (in Canada).
-The system will ask if ‘you also want to apply for a work permit’.
+When you apply to extend your study permit and indicate that you would like to ‘study’ and that your current immigration status in Canada is ‘student,’ the system will understand that you want to apply for a study permit extension in Canada.
+During the application process, the system will ask if ‘you also want to apply for a work permit.’
 Please answer ‘yes’ only if your program requires practicum experience.

 Please review the following documents for instructions on how to submit a study permit extension application online from inside Canada: